ether-void/nomi-enhanced/README.md

 - **Automatic Voice Playback**: Automatically plays new Nomi messages as they arrive
 - **Text Highlighting**: Highlights text enclosed in asterisks \*like this\* with special formatting
+- **Image Transfer to Nomi Art**: Right-click any image on the web and select "Send to Nomi Art" to automatically open the art page and upload it as a pose reference

 ## Installation